Sommaire

 - swimming;

-- or the bicycle.
+- or cycling.

 4. Avoid endocrine disruptors

-- promote organic foods:
+- favor organic foods:

 - avoid heated plastic containers;

-- and favor natural care products.
+- and opt for natural care products.